(Egg free, gluten free, dairy free, nut free options. Naturally sweetened.)

 This is my healthier version of an old childhood favourite.
 I remember scraping the hot cookies off the trays with a spoon as a kid, because I couldn’t wait for them to cool and set – yum!

-- * If using quinoa flakes, leave in bowl for 10 minutes so flakes soften.
-If using oats, continue with recipe as soon as mixed. *
+* If using quinoa flakes, leave in bowl for 10 minutes so flakes soften.
+If using oats, continue with the recipe as soon as mixed. *

-- Heat first 5 ingredients in a large saucepan on the stovetop, stirring.
-Allow to rapid boil for 5 minutes, stirring occasionally.
+Heat the first 5 ingredients in a large saucepan on the stovetop, stirring.
+Allow to rapidly boil for 5 minutes, stirring occasionally.
 Mix in remaining ingredients and drop by spoonfuls onto trays.

 Hi Joe,